 - 95% of businesses experienced an improvement in their internal processes post-ERP integration.

-- Businesses experienced more than 46% reduction in operational costs
+- Businesses experienced more than a 46% reduction in operational costs

 - Within an initially projected timeline, 85% of the companies were able to achieve their anticipated ROI.

 - Businesses were able to reduce their cost in IT by 40%, inventory management by 38%, and a 35% reduction in cycle time with the ERP system.

 The above-mentioned market data demonstrates the advantages of Enterprise Resource Planning.
 However, integrating the ERP software framework into your existing infrastructure can cost you a significant amount.